Nanospaziale/Bandit-WriteUps/bandit/level02.md

 <img width="146" height="46" alt="image" src="https://github.com/user-attachments/assets/b4f5d61a-ec0f-49f3-b026-f5d3a95d15c0" />

 Now we need to open the **-** file present here.
-As well as the previous level, there are a bunch of methods to open this file, but first let's analyze and understand what is a dashed file.
+As well as the previous level, there are a bunch of methods to open this file, but first let's analyze and understand what a dashed file is.
-A dashed file, is a file that starts his name with a **"-"**
+A dashed file is one that starts its name with a **'-'**

 In this case, the only file present here in the directory is **-**.